The-Plottwist/cpp-log/README.md

 ### Why:

 I don't like complicated solutions for simple tasks.
-Whenever i looked for logging libraries for c++ i found complicated multi-file libraries.
+Whenever i look for logging libraries for c++ i found complicated multi-file libraries.
 For me its a preference.
 You can always clone an 'a library'.
 It's all up to you.
 What i give you is that a single header file.
 Which only uses standard c++ library.